 Under G.S.
 67-4.5, cities and counties are permitted to adopt and enforce its own ordinance for the control of dangerous dogs.
 Many local governments have adopted ordinances that supplement state law, and these ordinances operate in a variety of ways.

-BILL ANALYSIS: House Bill 561 would do the following:
+BILL ANALYSIS: The PCS to House Bill 561 would do the following: